EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 </details>

-Using the command `npm run dev` we can start the development server and access the page in the browser to see the application containing an empty canvas for now.
+Using the command `npm run dev`, we can start the development server and access the page in the browser to see the application containing an empty canvas for now.

 The following code shows the current setup inside the `app.tsx` file.
 The file currently contains the `XRCanvas` imported from `@coconut-xr/natuerlich/defaults`.
 The canvas is configured to fill the whole screen and unwanted interactions are disabled using the `cssStyle`.